edwardslab-wustl/dxm/README.md

   -k specifies the number of expected subpopulations

-  -o specifies a base tag for the output file
+  -o specifies a prefix for the output file

-The output is <base_tag>\_solvedPrecalences.txt (e.g. testPrevalence_solvedPrevalences.txt).
+The output is <prefix>\_solvedPrecalences.txt (e.g. testPrevalence_solvedPrevalences.txt).
 Each row is the fractional prevalence of a subpopulation, ordered smallest to largest.
 Note that this utility is INCOMPATIBLE with dxm_solveMethylation, which has its own fractional prevalence solution call.

 ### dxm_solveMethylation